 Stromeferry was the original terminus of the railway line from Dingwall.
 Passengers alighting here would travel onward by steam ferry to cross Loch Carron or journey to the Isle of Skye.
 Following the completion of the Kyle Line in 1897 the ferry service from Stromeferry was discontinued.

-The railway station at Duncraig serves Duncraig Castle, a stunning nineteenth-century mansion house of Scottish Baronial architecture that was built for Parliamentarian and businessman Sir Alexander Matheson.
+The railway station at Duncraig serves Duncraig Castle, a stunning nineteenth-century mansion house that was built for Parliamentarian Sir Alexander Matheson.
 Today the castle is open to the public and operate as a Bed and Breakfast accommodation.